J. Sterling Livingston

 J. Sterling Livingston (June 7, 1916 – February 14, 2010) was an American entrepreneur, management consultant, and professor at the Harvard Business School for 25 years.

-Early life
+Early life and education

-Sterling was born in Salt Lake City, Utah on June 7, 1916, and grew up in and near Chino, Glendale and Pomona, California.
+J. Sterling Livingston was born in Salt Lake City, Utah, on June 7, 1916, and grew up in and near Chino, Glendale and Pomona, California.
 He worked as a wiper on board a cargo ship, then attended Glendale Junior College, the University of Southern California and the Harvard Business School, where he received his Master of Business Administration in 1940.
 During the Second World War he taught the Navy Supply Corps.
+Following the war, he graduated with a PhD in commercial science from Harvard in 1948.

 Career

-Following the war Sterling received his PhD in Business Administration from Harvard, where he became a professor and taught for 25 years.
+Livingston became a professor at Harvard University and taught for 25 years.
+In 1949, he founded Harbridge House, Inc., a management development and consulting firm.
+In December 1960, he joined Tyco as a director.
+In 1967, he founded Sterling Institute, a Washington, D.C.–based management and executive development program.
+He also founded Management Systems Corporation and Logistics Management Institute.
 His articles "Myth of the Well-Educated Manager" and "Pygmalion in Management" were published in the Harvard Business Review.
-He founded or co-founded several consulting companies including the Logistics Management Institute.

 Death

+Livingston married Ruth Elizabeth Flume, daughter of Albert G. Flume, on February 6, 1943.
+They had two daughters and two sons.

-Sterling died on February 14, 2010, and was buried at the Columbia Gardens Cemetery in Arlington, Virginia.
+Livingston died on February 14, 2010, and was buried at the Columbia Gardens Cemetery in Arlington, Virginia.